What causes cavities and exactly what are cavities? What are the warning signs of a cavity?

 Yes.
 In general, people with dry mouth tend to be more prone to cavities because they do not have the saliva needed to neutralize the acid in the mouth.

 There is such a thing as brushing too much and/or too hard.
-Over bushing your teeth can damage your teeth by cutting away enamel and making your teeth more susceptible to decay and developing cavities.
+Over-brushing your teeth can damage your teeth by cutting away enamel and making your teeth more susceptible to decay and developing cavities.

 Can Flossing Cause Cavities?

-No. However, not flossing can cause cavities.
+No. However, not flossing can be what causes cavities.
 Failing to floss your teeth at least once a day (or not brushing your teeth at least twice a day) can leave unwanted cavity-causing bacteria in your mouth, allowing plaque to build up and promote tooth decay.

 Can Stress Cause Cavities?

 Medical science has confirmed that stress can have several affects on the body, one of which can lead to a greater likelihood of getting a tooth cavity.
 Firstly, stress can trigger a dry mouth and lack of saliva, and as we know, saliva is needed to neutralize the acids in your mouth.
 Secondly, stress can affect your immune response resulting in inflammation throughout the body.
-Stress can also make you crave sugary foods, foods that are not good for your oral health and are known to cause cavities.
+Stress can also make you crave sugary foods – sugar foods are what causes cavities and are not good for your oral health.

 Can A Change in Diet Cause Cavities?

 Yes.
-Increasing the amount of sugary foods or acidic foods in your diet can increase your likelihood of developing teeth cavities.
+Increasing the number of sugary foods or acidic foods in your diet can increase your likelihood of developing teeth cavities.

 What About Gum Recession and Cavities?